cmstead/mochadoc/README.md

 `npm install -g mochadoc`

-Once installed, create a configuration in your package folder.
-This can be done by adding a mochadoc object to your package.json file or by creating a .mochadocrc config file.
-Examples below:
+After installation, open a console/terminal in your project root directory and set up a new mochadoc configuration with the following command:

+`mochadoc --init`

+If you would prefer to have your configuration in your package file, you can create it by hand.
+The format is detailed below.

 **Add configuration to your package.json like this:**